adejaimejr/log-archive/README.md

 - **Interactive CLI**: Guides the user through setting up the log directory and specifying how many days of logs to keep.
 - **Automated Archiving**: Compresses logs into `.tar.gz` format and stores them in an archive directory.
 - **Cron Integration**: Option to automatically add the script to `crontab` for daily execution.

+## Inspiration
+This project was inspired by a suggestion from [roadmap.sh](https://roadmap.sh/projects/log-archive-tool).

 ## Requirements
 - Linux-based system